simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 ```
 docUrl: String -> It is the pdf URL.

-uniqueContainerId: Striing -> It is uniqueContainerId
+uniqueContainerId: String -> It is uniqueContainerId

-styles: Object -> styles need to appended to the basse styles
+styles: Object -> styles need to appended to the base styles

 ```